June Is Pride Month: 24 Ways to Celebrate Pride and LGBTQ Rights

-The arrival of June brings with it the celebration of Pride, a vibrant, rainbow-filled recognition of the LGBTQ community.
-While it is traditionally marked by over-the-top parades, jam-packed rallies, and marches, Pride might look a little different in 2020.
-Yet, there are still plenty of ways to celebrate with the kids right from your own home.
+The arrival of June brings with it the celebration of Pride, a vibrant, rainbow-filled recognition of the LGBTQ community that is marked by over-the-top parades, jam-packed rallies, and marches in cities across the country.

-Whether you're a member of the LGBTQ community or consider yourself an ally, here are 35 ways to celebrate Pride Month.
-We've rounded up events ranging from virtual Pride-themed read-alouds to concerts, rallies, and more fun things to with kids.
+Whether you're a member of the LGBTQ community or consider yourself an ally, here are 24 ways to celebrate Pride Month at home with your kids.
+For local parades and rallies, be sure to check your area's calendar of events.